 10 LIVE MUSIC VENUES FOR YOUR NEXT AUSTIN EVENT

-With more than 250 music venues, Austin is rightfully known as the Live Music Capital of the World®.
+With hundreds of live music venues, Austin is rightfully known as the Live Music Capital of the World®.
 Treat your attendees to an authentic Austin experience by hosting a party or event at one of the city’s outstanding live music venues.
-Here’s a roundup of 10 of the best to get your planning started.
+Here’s a roundup of 15 of the best to get your planning started.

 The White Horse.
 Courtesy of Contiki.

 The White Horse is a true Austin honky-tonk that features live bands seven nights a week.
 This is the place to pull on a pair of cowboy boots and scoot along the floorboards to live bluegrass, country-western and Americana music.
 Dance instructors are available to teach your guests some new moves.
 Then grab a two-step (shot of whiskey and a Lone Star beer) and get to dancing.
 Complete buyout is available.